YodasWs/Empires-4x/CONTRIBUTING.md

 4. **Submit a Pull Request** in this project when it's ready for review.

 If you have any questions or get stuck at any point, just let me know in the comments on that Issue.

+## Documentation

+This repo has a Wiki.
+Please feel help expand the information there as we develop the game.